gencer/basecamp-integration/README.md

 Installation
 =======================
 1. Download and extract zip file of Basecamp app.
-2. Move the src folder to helpdesk_installation/__apps folder.
-3. Rename the src folder to Basecamp and make sure all files of src folder are available under helpdesk_installation/__apps/Basecamp
+2. Make a symlink of /src in helpdesk_installation/__apps/basecamp and make sure all files of src folder are available under helpdesk_installation/__apps/basecamp.
 4. Now go to Admin Panel of your helpdesk and click on ‘Apps’ in left side menu.
 5. Now click on Basecamp app and you can see the details regarding this app.
 Click on ‘Install button’ for Basecamp app installation.
 6. Now Basecamp is installed in your helpdesk.
 If you want to uninstall it, then simply click on ‘Uninstall’ button.